From magnetoelectric response to optical activity: The response tensors

-A qualitative feature shared by the response tensors $\gamma^{ilj}(\omega)$, $\alpha_{\mathscr{P}}^{il}(\omega)$, $\alpha_{\mathscr{M}}^{li}(\omega)$, and $\chi^{ilj}_{\mathscr{Q}}(\omega)$ is that they are all gauge dependent.
-Moreover, the explicitly gauge dependent terms within these tensors are of a similar form; the terms that involve on the object $\mathcal{W}^a$ are all linear in $\mathcal{W}^a$, and also involve on the energies $E_{n\boldsymbol{k}}$ and the connections $\xi^b$.
+A qualitative feature shared by the response tensors $\gamma^{ijl}(\omega)$, $\alpha_{\mathscr{P}}^{il}(\omega)$, $\alpha_{\mathscr{M}}^{li}(\omega)$, and $\chi^{ijl}_{\mathscr{Q}}(\omega)$ is that they are all gauge dependent.
+Moreover, the explicitly gauge-dependent terms within these tensors are of a similar form; the terms that involve the objects $\mathcal{W}_{nm}^a$ are all linear in $\mathcal{W}_{nm}^a$, and also involve the energies $E_{n\boldsymbol{k}}$ and the non-Abelian Berry connection $\xi_{nm}^b$.
 This is in contrast to what is found at the level of uniform and static Maxwell fields, where the only gauge dependence of such a tensor enters via the Chern-Simons contribution (\ref{alphaCS}) to the OMP tensor \cite{Mahon2020,Essin2010,Malashevich2010}.
-There the explicitly gauge dependent term of $\alpha_{\text{CS}}$ involves $\mathcal{W}^a$ alone, and it gives rise to a discrete ambiguity associated with the OMP tensor.
+There the explicitly gauge-dependent term of $\alpha_{\text{CS}}$ involves the $\mathcal{W}^a$ alone and gives rise to a discrete ambiguity associated with the OMP tensor.